To contact individual Councillors, you can contact them via email. Addresses are written as [email protected]

 Shar Molloy is the Co-Director of the Environment Centre NT and has led the organisation since 2017.
 Shar has over 25 years working in environmental organisations and her qualifications are in finance, management, governance, mediation and campaigning.
 Shar has served on the board of the Environmental Defenders Office (NT) and is currently a Board member of the Darwin Asylum Seeker Support and Advocacy Network (DASSAN).
 Shar designed and delivered the 10GW Vision in collaboration with Beyond Zero Emissions, and the successful and award-winning Repower NT campaign in 2020, which changed the conversation about renewable energy in the Northern Territory.

 Jade has worked in Land Management roles in Central Australia for 20 years and has highly specialised knowledge in supporting First Nations people to care for country.
 Her expertise includes integration of best practice scientific principles with Indigenous Ecological Knowledges within large scale environmental projects.
 Jade understands the challenges faced in Central Australia and is strongly focused on the protection of desert communities and environment.

-David is a civil and environmental engineer and a trained climate leader with Al Gore’s Climate Reality Project, who is currently serving as an Adjunct Professor at the Queensland University of Technology.
-He is a Member of the Order of Australia in recognition of his contribution to engineering through industry associations, and for lifting public awareness of sustainability.
+David is a civil and environmental engineer and a trained climate leader with Al Gore’s Climate Reality Project.
+David is an Adjunct Professor at the University of Queensland, where he teaches Sustainability in Engineering Architecture and IT Faculty.
+He was made a Member of the Order of Australia in 2013 in recognition of his contribution to engineering through industry and professional associations, and for lifting public awareness of sustainability.